AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Method

-\item[3)] Given that the box division procedure and physically small boxes lead to loss of large-scale velocity modes, we thus use the linear perturbation theory to compensate for such loss in the training data with a set of small box simulations (125 ${\rm Mpc}/h)$.
+\item[3)] Given that the box division procedure and physically small boxes lead to loss of large-scale velocity modes, we thus use the linear perturbation theory to compensate for such loss in the training data.
 The velocity field $\bm{v}$ in the linear regime are directly related to the density field $\delta$ through

-where both fields are expressed in Fourier space, and $f=d \ln D / d \ln a$ denotes the growth rate with $D$ the growth factor.
-Using this linear prediction, the velocity field at large scale can be exactly calculated in our simulations.

-\item[4)] To ensure that the training results of the model achieve good rotational invariance, we use a data augmentation method, in which the input data to the model for training are randomly rotated by one of 18 rotational transformations.